How are Sonicsmith’s synths different from other synths before them?

 Our philosophy is that if you want to use our synths to make sounds that seem similar to what vocoders can do, we encourage you!
 Making this kind of experimentation possible is exactly what makes electronic music great in our opinion.
 Please note that this is just a small fraction of what our synths can do.
 We think that the most creative possibilities open up when you configure our synths to make sounds that aren’t similar to anything else you’ve heard — and we think you’ll agree.

 The ACO is monophonic, meaning that it can only track one frequency at a time.
-One can play “chords” into our audio-controlled synths and one of the following things will happen: (a) If the input LPF is set appropriately and there is enough filtering of the higher notes, the ACO might track the lowest note; (b) the ACO will try to track a signal with non-uniform zero crossings and will “frequency modulate” between two or more notes (not necessarily the notes of the chord).
+One can play “chords” into our audio-controlled synths and one of the following things will happen: (a) the ACO will most likely track the lowest note; (b) the ACO will try to track a signal with non-uniform crossings and will “frequency modulate” between two or more notes (not necessarily the notes of the chord).
 The results of (b) can be pleasing or not, depending on individual taste.
 We encourage experimentation and are sure that many musicians will learn how to create pleasing results with polyphonic inputs!

-The only way to control the PITCH of the synths is by using an analog audio input.
+In our previous ACO100-based products, the only way to control the ROOT PITCH of the synths was by using analog audio input.

-8. Can I use Sonicsmith’s Squaver P1 and ConVertor with my Eurorack modules?
+9. Can I use Sonicsmith’s 1st gen. synths: Squaver P1 and ConVertor with my Eurorack modules?

 The pitch CV output of our synths is calibrated to be 1V per octave.